OpenShot/openshot-qt/docs/transitions.rst

    Razor Tool          The razor tool cuts a transition wherever you click, so be careful.
 Easy and dangerous.
    ==================  ============

-Keep in mind that all of the above cutting methods also have :ref:`keyboard_shortcut_ref`.
+Keep in mind that all of the above cutting methods also have :ref:`main_window:Keyboard Shortcuts`.

 Mask
 ----
-Like :ref:`clips_ref`, transitions also have properties which can be animated over time.
+Like :ref:`clips:Clips`, transitions also have properties which can be animated over time.
 The fade (or wipe) can be adjusted with the **Brightness** curve, or held at a constant value to create a transparency mask on top of a clip.

 Custom Transition